developmentseed/obstore/docs/authentication.md

 There's a long tail of possible authentication mechanisms.
 Obstore allows you to provide your own custom authentication callback.

+You can provide **either a synchronous or asynchronous callback** for your custom authentication function.

+!!! note

+    Provide an asynchronous credential provider for optimal performance.

 ### Custom AWS Auth

 Must return an [`S3Credential`][obstore.store.S3Credential].